4d/android-sdk/README.md

 Generate a set of libraries that will be used to build a generated app.

-run `./gradlew mavenDependencyExport`
+run `./gradlew clean --refresh-dependencies mavenDependencyExport`

-And get the libraries in the `sdk/dependencies/` directory
+And get the libraries in the `dependencies/` directory